 Cellino & Barnes is a leading law firm when it comes to electronic cigarette or “e-cig” litigation.
-Across the nation, thousands of consumers have been seriously injured from exploding e-cigarettes.
+Across the nation, thousands of consumers have been seriously injured by exploding e-cigarettes.
 These injuries include:

 - Chipped Teeth